sg-crest A Singapore Government Agency Website

 How to use your paternity leave

-You can also split the two weeks of paternal leave into working days and use them in any combination within 12 months of the child’s birth.
+Split the 2 weeks into working days and take them in any combination within 12 months after the birth of the child.

 What about shared parental leave in Singapore?